marioa/trieste/02-ProjMan/motivation.md

 ## Good enough practice

-* Put each project in its own directory
+* Each project goes in its own directory.
   * Name the directory after the project.
-* Put documentation in a `doc` directory.
+* Documentation goes in a `doc` directory.
-* Put raw data and metadata in a `data` directory.
+* Raw data/metadata goes in a `data` directory.
 * Derived data goes in a `results` directory.
-* Sources for scripts/programs go in a `src` directory.
+* Script/program sources go in a `src` directory.
-* External programs/compiled binaries go in a `bin` directory.
+* Compiled code goes in a `bin` directory.
-* Name all files to reflect their content or function.
+* Files are named to reflect their content/function.